aeternity/contract-builder/README.md

 +      use: [{
 +        loader: `@aeternity/contract-builder`,
 +        options: {
++          compilerType: 'http', // or 'cli'
++          compilerPath: './foo/aesophia_cli',
 +          compilerUrl: 'http://localhost:3080/',
-+          // optional, uses 'https://v7.compiler.aepps.com/' by default
++          // the above is optional, uses CLI compiler by default
 +        },
       }],
     }],